 12) Armenian Alphabet on Mesrop Mashtots Avenue

 On the street leading up to Matenadaran was one of the coolest random things I discovered in Yerevan: a giant exhibit on the Armenian Alphabet!
-The street is named after the man who founded the Armenina alphabet in 405 AD.
+The street is named after the man who founded the Armenina alphabet in 405 BCE.
 I’m no expert on the alphabet by any means, but it was really interesting to learn about the different letters and what it all means!

 13) Dalan Art Gallery